TRANSPORT AIR-ROAD-SEA

 • Boawae-Mauponggo via Mulakoli is partly potholed

-• Culu-Sano Nggoang is partly potholed not a good idea with a car
+• Culu-Sano Nggoang is potholed and not a good idea with a car except 4wd

 • Detusoko-Maurole is acceptable